AXIOMPHARMACEUTICALS

 • Mild injection site reactions (<10% incidence)

-• Generally well-tolerated with exceptional safety record
+• Generally well-tolerated with safety record

 • Signs of graft rejection in transplant recipients